arrigonialberto86/funtime/transfer.md

 Model building is performed through two subsequent operations:
 - __Transfer learning__: freeze all but the penultimate layer and re-train the last Dense layer
-- __Fine-tuning__: un-freeze the lower convolutional layers and retrain more layers Inception-v3 is a ConvNet trained on ImageNet and developed by Google, the default input size for this model is 299 x 299 with three channels.
+- __Fine-tuning__: un-freeze the lower convolutional layers and retrain more layers Doing both, in that order, will ensure a more stable and consistent training.

+The pre-trained ConvNet we will use for this tutorial is the Inception-v3, which is a ConvNet developed by Google (the default input size for this model is 299 x 299 with three channels).

-(The following code has been written using the Keras library with TensorFlow backend)
+(The following code has been written using the Keras 2.0.6 library with TensorFlow backend)

-Let's first import the necessary libraries and instantiate a the Inception-v3 model contained in Keras:
+Let's first import the necessary libraries and instantiate the Inception-v3 model supported by Keras:
 ```python
 from keras.applications.inception_v3 import InceptionV3
 from keras.preprocessing import image